 - This premier experience has passed.

-If you would like help with the Zoom app, please email for troubleshooting assistance.
+If you would like help with the Zoom app, please email by February 14 for troubleshooting assistance.

 Join Zoom Meeting